 A console is typically placed against a wall or behind a sofa.
-They're useful for staging accessories like lamps, plants, candles, etc.
+They're useful for staging accessories like lamps, plants, candles, and photographs.

 Try to keep this table three to five inches lower than the back of the sofa, and about 3/4 the width of the sofa.
 This is not a hard and fast rule, just a guideline.